 The scientific literature is massive.
 The main issue is that the electro-magnetic fields (EMF’s) from the cell phone are permeating through the eyes into the brain, as the eyes are a visible extension of the brain.
 The EMFs are penetrating into the brain again through the bluetooth signals into the ear.

-The person is simultaneously ensconced in their own world both psychologically and in text/emoji/video/musical content.
+The person is simultaneously ensconced in their own world both psychologically, in text/emoji/video/musical content and their brains are being micro-waved.

 The screen-induced trance: my life has been reduced to an emoji!

 If it isn’t in the street, it is in front of the computer or the television.
 People are affixed and have lost touch with context, with their environment.
-It is harming eyesight, and I am suggesting, it is seriously harming the brain.
+It is harming eyesight, and I am suggesting, it is seriously harming the brain and the mind.

 The result is that critical thinking is losing its place in society.
 People have become more docile, passive, less active and I am suggesting, more robotic and suggestible.
 The questioning of authority, which should always be the norm, seems to be diminishing.
-Or there’s a lack of trust but little action to redress the seriousness of this situation.
+There may be an appropriate distrust of government and Big Tech but little action to address the propaganda coming at us from all sides.

 An AI robot seems more like a relative or a friend than a piece of machinery.
 Robot dolls as sex partners are gaining in popularity and even showing up in movies.